infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Characters in my CAS Game.md

 - Flaws:
 	- Self-Deprecation: "im the worst in class" "im the least favorite child"
 	- Self-Destruction: "everything is happening at the same time"
-- Consequences of the flaw (naive): Staying within comfort zone
-	-